chameleon-ai/webm-for-4chan/README.md

 Makes .webm (vp9/opus) by default, but .mp4 (h264/aac) is also supported.\
 Developed on Linux, probably works on Windows.

+Checkout [my webm guide](https://chameleon-ai.github.io/webm-guide/) if you want to learn more about webms in general.

 ## Features
 - Precise size calculation, designed to render webms just under the size limit
 - Automatic resolution scaling